 What Type of Piano?

+Also consider taking Piano lessons via PianoForAll (from their website), which is the cheapest and most efficient way of doing so, but I digress.
 The primary difference between the grand piano and the upright piano is that the grand piano’s strings are hit by the hammer using a horizontal mechanism, with the weight of the hammer returning back to resting position, compared to an upright piano which is done more vertically.

 Additionally, there are electric pianos, organs, clavinets, and other keyboard instruments.
 Garageband and Logic feature presets that accommodate a number of types.
 With all that said, you really shouldn’t overthink this.
 Just choose a preset that you think makes sense.

 For example, if your piano is mostly playing higher notes, it would be best to choose something like “Piano Bright” or “Piano High.”

 But if your piano melody is playing low notes, you would choose something like “Piano Low.”

 4) Adjust the Preset to Meet Your Needs